ucdrubinet/BrainSec/README.md

       **Note: manual stain estimation using QuPath is required.**
     * [train.py](src/train.py) - Training script
 * [tests/](tests) - Testing cases for source code using Python `unittest`.

+## Plaque quantification pipeline
+* The two models are under folder /model.
+* The main pipeline is in Plaque_Quantification.ipynb.

 #### Note
 In this repo, all Python scripts that are meant to be run as top-level scripts